usgpo/api/README.md

 - `modifiedSince`: equivalent to the startDate parameter in the collections service which is based on lastModified– allows you to request only packages that have been modified since a given date/time – useful for tracking updates.
 Requires ISO 8601 format -- e.g. 2020-02-28T00:00:00Z

 ### Related service
-The related service allows users to identify and retrieve content and metadata about related content within govinfo based on an access ID.
+The related service allows users to identify and retrieve content and metadata about related content within GovInfo based on an access ID.
 This feature will continue to evolve as we implement additional relationships.

 Pattern: `https://api.govinfo.gov/related/accessId`<br/>
 Example: https://api.govinfo.gov/related/BILLS-116hr748enr?api_key=DEMO_KEY